Sizzle-Z/Sizzle-Z/README.md

  <h1 style="font-size:10vw">Welcome to Sizzle's Github!</h1>

 ↳ Hi, I'm Sizzle.
-I am a novice Lua developer, and I usually develop for FiveM.
+I am a experienced Lua developer, and I usually develop for FiveM.
 I am apart of 2 main development teams.
 The first one being SC Development, which you can join at https://discord.gg/scdev, and the second one being Cyclone Development, which you can join at https://discord.gg/cyclonedev.

 ↳ On my github, you will find many things to help protect your FiveM server from modders/cheaters, and also some things that will make your servers experience much more pleasent and smooth.